Timothy-ZhangYF/YOLO11n-Fine-Tune-Birds/README.md

 ## Motivation & Objectives

-This project explores the possibility to pushes a single-class edge-ready **YOLO11n** to match and surpass baseline general purpose **YOLO11s** and **YOLO11m** performance while remaining lightweight enough for MCU/SBC deployment (such as a Raspberry Pi).
+This project explores the possibility of pushing a single-class edge-ready **YOLO11n** to match and surpass baseline general purpose **YOLO11s** and **YOLO11m** performance while remaining lightweight enough for MCU/SBC deployment (such as a Raspberry Pi).
 Birds represent a challenging computer vision target due to extreme variations in morphology, plumage patterns, pose, scale (macro close-ups vs. distant flock specks), and occlusion in foliage.

 * **Target Architecture:** `YOLO11n` (Nano) for ultra-low-power edge inference.
 * **Core Benchmark:** Outperform standard baseline `YOLO11s` / `YOLO11m` on mAP50 & mAP50-95.